yitzamm/Kubernetes-and-EKS-with-Pulumi/develop/pulumi/README.md

 1. The `pulumi` CLI installed
 2. A local Docker daemon running (using Docker Desktop for Windows/Mac is fine)
 3. NodeJS installed (this was tested with Node 18)
+4. Version 4.1 or greater of the Pulumi Docker provider (should be installed automatically when you run `pulumi up`)

 Once the prerequisites are met, then set configuration values (see the section titled "Configuration Values") and run `pulumi up`.
 Within a few minutes, all the containers will be deployed locally.
 You can access the Zephyr online store by navigating to `http://localhost:8888`.